pytong/nightlife-coordination/README.md

 ## Overview

-This application allows you to create your own customized polls and share them with other people.
+This application allows you to search for bars in an area and RSVP.

 Features: